leoReist03/Bookshop/README.md

 - [X] Darkmode toggle
 - [X] Add database migrations
 - [ ] Create DevOps for project to help plan sprints and features
+- [ ] Display validation errors in the forms
 - [ ] Handle upload of images with cloudinary
-- [ ] Display validation errors in the forms
+- [ ] Responsive design
 - [ ] Make book-author and book-genre many-to-many
 - [ ] List of 10 books by genre
 - [ ] Toggle list or grid